merschel/expiryFile/README.md

 # Warning information

 First!
 The programm works (at least for me) BUT since these project is in a early state I do NOT recommend to use this programm.
+I accept no liability for damages.

 # Idea behind this project